"Tanner and Fitzgerald, virtuosos in their craft, deliver an unforgettable experience"

-Ascendent Messages is a commissioning project aimed at expanding the repertoire for classical guitar and percussion.
-Supported by a grant from the Department of Local Government, Sport and Cultural Industries, four new works were commissioned by award-winning Australian composers Kate Milligan, Alice Humphries, Maria Grenfell and Kathy Potter.
-Each work showcases the distinct voice of its composer, creating an engaging and diverse program that ranges from the tuneful to the experimental, which will resonate with both seasoned listeners and newcomers alike.
-The works will be premiered at the 2025 Perth Fringe Festival, and subsequently recorded for commercial CD release.
+Ascendent Messages is a commissioning project aimed at expanding the repertoire for classical guitar & percussion, and pushing the boundaries of the genre.
+Supported by a grant from the Department of Local Government, Sport and Cultural Industries, four new works were commissioned from award-winning Australian composers Kate Milligan, Alice Humphries, Maria Grenfell and Kathy Potter.
+The works were premiered in a concert presented as part of the Fringe World Festival on 8 February 2025, and are being recorded for commercial release in late 2025.

 About the Works